 Frequency response is just one part of the quality equation and technically anything around 20kHz is good enough to match human perception.
 Codecs also mess with noise floor and bit depth to save on bit rate, and compressing files too much can lead to distortions and objectionable artifacts.
 Needless to say, any Hi-Res claims won’t match up if LDAC takes shortcuts here.

-When someone says “CD quality,” usually what they mean is that it meets certain thresholds of performance.
-For example, a CD contains 16 bits of data.
+When someone says “CD quality,” they usually mean that it meets certain performance thresholds.
+For example, a CD contains music with a bit depth of 16.
 This gives us a theoretical noise floor of -96dB, while adding something called “dithering” improves the noise floor to somewhere around -112dB in the audible spectrum.
 Hi-Res 24-bit offers far less noise, and -124dB is the practical limit for even the best recording devices.
-We’ve marked these limits on our graphs for clarity.
+For clarity, we’ve marked these limits on our graphs.
 If noise exceeds these limits, the codec technically cannot claim “CD-quality.”

 First, let’s look at how the three LDAC quality options compare when tackling Hi-Res content.